joerter/spdx-dashboard/documentation/Assignment2/Analysis_and_Design.md

 `GET api/software // Returns all software in the database`
 `GET api/software/id // Returns the software with the given id`

+The code for the API to communicate with the database can be found [here](../../src/api)

 ### License Choice
 The MIT License has been chosen with regards to the SPDX Dashboard.
 The full license can be downloaded [here](../LICENSE).